open-atmos/PySDM/paper/paper.md

   scientific progress of particle-based methods for simulating atmospheric clouds.
 To this end, we strive to maintain strict modularity of the PySDM building blocks, separation of functionality and examples, and extensive unit test coverage in the project.
-A user of the package might select from top-level physics options such as the simulation environment, particle processes, and output attributes without requiring a detailed understanding of the CPU and GPU underlying implementations at the superparticle level.
+A user of the package can select top-level options such as the simulation environment, particle processes, and output attributes without a detailed understanding of the CPU and GPU implementations at the superparticle level.

 `PySDM` v1 featured representation of the following
   processes: condensational growth/evaporation, collisional growth, aqueous sulphur chemistry, as well as coupling of particle transport and vapour/heat budget with grid-discretised fluid flow.
-Recent efforts and expanded collaboration with the scientific user base of `PySDM` have culminated in a second release, which includes a variety of new processes for both warm and ice-phase particles, performance enhancements such as adaptive time-stepping, as well as a broadened suite of examples which demonstrate, test, and motivate the use of the SDM for cloud modeling research.
+Recent efforts have culminated in a second release, which includes a variety of new processes for both liquid and ice-phase particles, performance enhancements such as adaptive time-stepping, as well as a broadened suite of examples which demonstrate, test, and motivate the use of the SDM for cloud modeling research.
-This paper outlines these subsequent developments in the "v2" releases of `PySDM` including two new processes (collisional breakup and immersion freezing), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific
+This paper outlines these subsequent developments in the "v2" releases of `PySDM` including three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialisation framework for aerosol size and composition, enhanced support for adaptive timestepping, and examples which illustrate the new functionalities using simulation frameworks described in the scientific